 Xinuo Gao, MD

 Xinuo grew up in the suburbs of Toronto, Ontario.
-She graduated from University of Toronto with a degree in neuroscience, human biology and psychology, and then attended Ross University School of Medicine.
-With immense interest in emergency medicine and global health, Xinuo hopes to make a difference in the world one day by providing aid in low-resource countries.
+She graduated from the University of Toronto with a degree in neuroscience, human biology and psychology, and then attended Ross University School of Medicine.
+With an immense interest in emergency medicine and global health, Xinuo hopes to make a difference in the world one day by providing aid in low-resource countries.
 Aside from medicine, she loves a variety of activities, some of which include hiking, running, reading, gaming.
 She is determined to learn how to ski and snowboard by the end of her residency.
 She is excited to start this new chapter of her life at New Hampshire Dartmouth Family Medicine Residency.

 Liesl Matska, MD

-Liesl is a graduate from the University of Massachusetts Medical School.
+Liesl is a graduate of the University of Massachusetts Medical School.
 She was born in Boston and returned north for medical school after studying at Emory University and realizing she missed winters.
 Her medical interests include LGBTQ health and community medicine.
 Her previous job was as a preschool teacher where she learned songs about the days of the week (and still remembers the hand movements that go with them).
 When she's not working Liesl enjoys sewing, knitting, writing, and singing.
 She also enjoys theatre and was part of theatre groups throughout high school and college, although these days most of her performances are belting out show tunes in her car.

 Amanda Pereira, MD